WendyHanzer/4c/Assignment06/README.md

 Assignment06, Assimp textures

 Shaders and objects in command line, First is VS shader, second is FS shader, third is object to be loaded.
-UV positions pulled, but wasn't able to put in the texture.
+UV positions pulled, and texture applied to single object, things in place to make multiple objects, just not right this minute.

 I.E.
 ./Assign6 shadervs.cg shaderfs.cg dragon.obj